Access for the Future

 A more diverse STEM workforce starts with more diverse faculty.
 To make that a reality, an interdisciplinary team has a goal: measurable increases in retention and career advancement of women and under-represented minorities at Michigan Tech within the next three years.
 Among the initiatives are career development teams, programs addressing intersectional disadvantages, and managerial training for chairs.

 Original efforts began with former Provost Leslie Lovett-Doust and a team of faculty who earned a $500,000 ADVANCE grant in 2008 from the National Science Foundation (NSF) to develop a recruitment program that would attract more women to Michigan Tech.
-Now, NSF has granted Michigan Tech Faculty Adrienne Minerick, Patricia Sotirin, Sonia Goltz, Andrew Storer, and Audrey Mayer $1 million to continue the work.
+Now, NSF has granted Michigan Tech Faculty Adrienne Minerick, Patricia Sotirin, Sonia Goltz, and Andrew Storer $1 million to continue the work.

 “We are inspired by, but not bound to, the work of similar teams on other campuses,” Sotirin says.
 “We look forward to the collaborative development of programs that are responsive to our uniqueness and that open new possibilities for campus culture change, equity, and success.”